Training-Free Label Space Alignment for Universal Domain Adaptation: Methodology

-{\textbf{ Identification of Target Private Labels from Filtered Discovered Labels.}} Using semantic similarity, we aim to determine whether an input image belongs to the source or target private classes.
+{\textbf{Identification of Target Private Labels from Filtered Discovered Labels.}} Using semantic similarity, we aim to determine whether an input image belongs to the source or target private classes.
 An overview of this procedure is presented in Fig.~\ref{fig:align}.
-When determining whether a label originates from a source private or target, we found that naive alignment methods—such as top-1 prediction-based alignment and margin-based alignment—performed poorly in our experiments (see Table~\ref{tab:IAT}).
+When determining whether a label originates from a source-private or target, we found that naive alignment methods—such as top-1 prediction-based alignment and margin-based alignment—performed poorly in our experiments (see Tab.~\ref{tab:IAT}).
 For instance, when `backpack' is the source label and `bag' is the discovered label (Fig.~\ref{fig:misclassified_example}c), `bag' and `backpack' are not synonyms in WordNet; however, within the Office31 context, they effectively represent the same class.
-Treating them as distinct categories leads to numerous `backpack' samples being misclassified as `bag,' resulting in artificial label splits.
-In such cases, top-1 predictions may alternate between `backpack' and `bag' due to uncontrollable image conditions, without signifying any meaningful semantic difference.
+Treating them as distinct categories leads to numerous `backpack' samples being misclassified as `bag', resulting in artificial label splits.
+In such cases, top-1 predictions alternate between `backpack' and `bag' due to uncontrollable image conditions, without signifying any meaningful semantic difference.
 These semantically ambiguous labels might be included among certain target private labels.
-To address this, the margin score between the top-1 and top-2 predictions can evaluate the distance between source labels and the filtered discovered labels.
-However, this method relies on a predefined fixed threshold to assess reliability, ignoring class similarities that may vary adaptively across datasets and domains.
+To address this, the margin value between the top-1 and top-2 predicted probabilities can evaluate the distance between source labels and the filtered discovered labels.
+However, this method relies on a predefined fixed threshold to assess reliability, ignoring class similarities that often vary adaptively across datasets and domains.

 To overcome this limitation, we adaptively align the filtered discovered labels with source labels, removing the need for a fixed threshold.
 By analyzing the similarity matrix $S$, we first eliminate noisy labels and identify only reliable predictions within the top $k$ predictions.
 We define a prediction set $\mathcal{C}$ as the collection of refined and filtered predictions from the top $k$ predictions using the two proposed criteria.